dataprofessor/langchain-youtube-transcript/README.md

-# 📦 Streamlit App Starter Kit
+# 📺 YouTube Transcription App
 ```
-⬆️ (Replace above with your app's name)
+This app retrieves the transcripts of YouTube videos using Langchain and Streamlit.
 ```

-Description of the app ...

 ## Demo App